helenzhou6/image-caption-generator/README.md

 5. Write the decoder!
 And feed in the above
 6. Output logits: use the Cross Entropy loss function to train the base model (compare it to the caption that has gone through vec2word)

+Conceptual Questions
+1. Are the image encoder & text encoders pre-trained ?
+2. Are they models (i.e .pth files like we would get after training a model) or layers (i.e classes that we would import/use from torch library?
+3. What are they trained on?
+4. When we use them, they turn images or captions into vectors of specific dimensions (eg. 512 etc).
+Does this mean meaning is then 'baked into' the output from the model/layer? eg. the outputted vector contains not only the actual vectorised pixel info, but also the additional contextual meaning.
+So the output vector contains both a pixel map, which contains the vectorised values of each patch/pixel, plus 512 vectors which collectively say something about the what the image represents.
+5. So what is the Decoder learning?
+What are the weights and biases really representing? i.e what is it learning, and what do we backpropogate it to train it to be more accurate.

 ### Bonus
 1. Try pooling 5 captions for embeddings and test against single embedded caption
 2. Create image-caption pairs for all 5 captions for a given image & re-train